 - Kosher or sea salt, if needed

-- 1. Fill two large pots (or two sinks) with cold water.
+- 1. Fill 2 large pots (or 2 sinks) with cold water.
 Place the clams in one pot of water, discarding any dead ones or clams with cracked shells.
 Gently move them around in the water and let them soak for a few minutes, then lift them out and place them in the other pot of cold water.
 Rinse the first pot and fill it again.
 Move the clams around again, then transfer them back to the clean pot.
 Continue to switch the clams back and forth, letting them soak for a few minutes each time, and then lifting them out of the pot, until the water remains crystal clear.
-The process should take four or five soakings.
+The process should take 4 or 5 soakings.

 - 2. Put the 2 cups water in an 8-quart pot, cover, and bring to a rolling boil.
 Quickly but gently place the clams in the pot and cover again.
 After 4 minutes, remove the lid and quickly stir the clams with a wooden spoon, trying to lift some of the clams from the bottom to the top so they will cook evenly-but be gentle, the shells are very brittle and crack easily.
 Cover and continue to steam for another 4 to 5 minutes.
 (The broth will most likely overflow just as the clams have finished cooking.)
 All the clams should be open; if not, steam them a minute or two longer.
 Remove the clams and strain the broth; you should have 4 cups.

 - 3. When the clams are cool, remove them from the shells and cut off the siphons, as well as the protective skin that covers each siphon, and discard.
 (You should have about 1 pound of clam meat.)
 Cover and refrigerate until later.